BraedonWooding/LLV/README.md

   - Just download the `download_these` files, it comes with the required include headers and the compiled library.
 - To compile from source just clone (or download zip I guess) then just run `cmake .` to produce the required makefiles for your system, then just `make` should produce the library.
 You'll still have to include the lib headers.
 - To compile with your file just do something like `gcc libLLV.a my_file.c` you can also add an `-I ~/LLV` (presuming you called it LLV and it is installed in home directory) so you can just do `#include <LLV/collections/Array.h>` if you want
+  - You may have to include it as a static library i.e. `gcc -lLLV my_file.c` (and will have to have `-LLocation` pointing to the location of the library unless it is in /usr/lib) depending on compiler.

 ## For those wanting to build a new collection